genn-team/genn/userproject/Izh_sparse_project/README.txt

 This example model is inspired by simple thalamo-cortical network of Izhikevich with an excitatory and an inhibitory population of spiking neurons that are randomly connected.
-It creates a pulse-coupled network with 80% excitatory 20% inhibitory connections, each connecting to nConn neurons with sparse connectivity.
+It creates a pulse-coupled network with 80% excitatory 20% inhibitory connections, each connecting to a fixed number of neurons with sparse connectivity.

 To compile it, navigate to genn/userproject/Izh_sparse_project and type:

-nmake /f WINmakefile
+msbuild generate_izh_sparse_runner.vcxproj /p:Configuration=Release

 for Windows users, or: